Hank-IT/Betterprotect-Docs/docs/setup_postfix.md

     If the current version does not include a policy service release, you can use the version from the previous release.

 ## Configure Postfix
-This describes the basic postfix setup needed for Betterprotect.
+This describes the basic Postfix setup needed for Betterprotect.
 This is not a complete configuration, but rather a starting point.
-Configure your postfix server to your needs and then insert the marked lines.
+Configure your Postfix server to your needs and then insert the marked lines.
 If you are unsure, you can open an issue: https://github.com/Hank-IT/Betterprotect/issues

 ### main.cf